 The totem pole cactus is one of those marvels of nature you just have to see to believe.
 Some might say it has a façade only a mother could love, while others find the warts and bumps that festoon the plant a uniquely beautiful attribute.
-This slow-growing cactus is easy to grow as a houseplant or outdoors in United States Department of Agriculture zones 9 to 11.
+This slow-growing cactus is easy to grow as a houseplant, or outdoors in USDA zones 9 to 11.
 Some tips on how to grow totem pole cactus follow, including care of totem pole cacti and propagation.

 Totem Pole Cactus Information

-Gardeners lucky enough to live in USDA zones 9-11 can grow totem pole cacti to their impressive 10- to 12-foot-tall potential.
-This would take years, but the plants are not prey to any insect pests and the only real disease issue is root rot.
+Gardeners lucky enough to live in USDA zones 9 to 11 can grow totem pole cacti to their impressive 10 to 12 foot (3-4 m.) tall potential.
+This would take years, but the plants are not prey to any insect pests, and the only real disease issue is root rot.
 Northern and temperate region gardeners will have to place the plant indoors or in a greenhouse for successful results.

 This plant grows in an upright habit with long branches.
 The whole plant is covered in lumps and bumps, which resemble the wax of a melted taper candle.
 The folds and curves of the skin help the plant preserve moisture in its native region of Baja to Mexico.
 One of the more interesting bits of totem pole cactus information is that is does not have spines.

-The plant comes from the species Pachycereus schottii, which has small wooly 4-inch spines.
+The plant comes from the species Pachycereus schottii, which has small, wooly, 4 inch (10 cm.) spines.
 Totem pole cactus is a mutant of this form and is known as Pachycereus schottii monstrosus.
 It is smooth skinned except for the carbuncles and wrinkles.

 How to Grow Totem Pole Cactus